pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 `Plugin` and `PluginList` subclasses provide conditional logic for experimentation and feature gating.

-A Node's `Plugin` instance is a factory that optionally creates and returns the Node's `Builder` instance.
+A node's `Plugin` instance is a factory that optionally creates and returns the node's `Builder` instance.

-A `PluginList` instance provides a `Plugin` collection enabling versioning or A|B Testing multiple Nodes.
+A `PluginList` instance provides a `Plugin` collection enabling versioning or A|B Testing multiple nodes.
 The `PluginListWithDefault` variant allows for a default instance to be prepended to the `Builder` collection.

 - ``Plugin``
 - ``PluginList``